You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 Pricing Model

-SMS API Provider Comparison for Ghana Developers
+SMS API Provider Comparison for Ghana and Nigeria Developers

-| Criteria | Africa-Based Providers | Global Providers |
+| Criteria | Africa-based providers (direct carrier connections) | Global CPaaS platforms |

 |---|---|---|

-| Ghana MNO routing | Direct connections (MTN, Telecel, AirtelTigo) | Typically aggregated via intermediaries |
+| Ghana routing | Direct connections to MTN, Telecel, AirtelTigo | Often reach Ghana through international aggregators |

-For a broader look at SMS gateway selection criteria across the continent, see our SMS gateway selection guide for Africa.
+For a broader look at gateway selection criteria across the continent, see our SMS gateway selection guide for Africa.

 Step 1: Create Your Account and Get API Credentials